-Only one piece caught my attention, and that was the actual alien from the 1994 Showtime movie ‘Roswell.’
+Only one UFO museum exhibit caught my attention, and that was the actual alien from the 1994 Showtime movie ‘Roswell.’

-Admission to the UFO Museum in Roswell costs only $5, so if you do find yourself in the city, you might as well stop by.
-It’s worth seeing – just don’t expect too much.
+If you do find yourself in the city, you might as well stop by.
+The Roswell alien museum is worth seeing – just don’t expect too much.

 You can find the UFO Museum at 114 Main Street.
 It’s approximately 90 minutes from Carlsbad Caverns National Park, two hours from Guadalupe Mountains National Park, three hours from White Sands National Park, and three hours from Albuquerque.

 That depends if you’re really into aliens and space theories.
 I’m glad I went.
 But I don’t need to go back.